National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 • Summer (June–August) — perfect for hiking, village and church visits, with long days and lush greenery.
 Temperatures of 22–28°C in the valleys.

-• Spring (April–May) — blooming of plum and apple orchards, wild daffodils in the Gutai Mountains, relaxed pace, and fewer tourists.
+• Spring (April–May) — blooming plum and apple orchards, wild daffodils in the Gutai Mountains, relaxed pace, and fewer tourists.

 How to Get to Maramures